Outcome

 Step-wise payout

 When using step-wise payout function the verifiers of target metric would be also tasked to transform it to desired payout amounts before resolving final price through Optimistic Oracle.
-Step-wise function can be configured by PostProcessingMethod and PostProcessingParameters as documented in common ancillary data parameters section.
+Step-wise function can be configured by PostProcessingMethod and PostProcessingParameters as documented in section.

 Example step-wise payout